Saurabhmishra-369/Saurabhmishra-369/README.md

 ✔️ Automating reports with **SQL + Excel**
 ✔️ Using **Python** for analysis & predictive modeling

-⚡ *I believe that “Numbers speak louder than opinions — if you know how to listen to them.”*
+⚡ *“Numbers speak louder than opinions — if you know how to listen to them.”*

 ---